loctools/plurr/README.md

   * Perl
   * PHP

-Also there's a Plurr [syntax highlighter](https://github.com/iafan/Plurr/tree/master/demo/js/codemirror/mode/plurr) avilable for [CodeMirror](http://codemirror.net/), which is also a part of the live demo.
+Also there's a Plurr [syntax highlighter](https://github.com/iafan/Plurr/tree/master/demo/js/codemirror/mode/plurr) available for [CodeMirror](http://codemirror.net/), which is also a part of the live demo.

 Feel free to contribute to this project and provide implementations for your